rstodden/DEPlain/E__Sentence-level_Corpus/DEplain-APA-sent/README.md

 # DEPlain: DEplain-APA for Sentence Simplification
+This directory contains the sentence-level data of DEplain-APA (DEplain-APA-sent).

 The data of APA (Austrian Press Agency) is restricted for non-commercial research purposes.
 To get access to DEplain-APA please request the access via zenodo (https://zenodo.org/record/7674560).
+Download the data and add the content with ```cp -r src/* target```.

-## Dataset Statement for DEplain-APA (sentence-level)
+# Dataset Statement for DEplain-APA

-The dataset statement and the dataset can also be found on huggingface: [https://huggingface.co/datasets/DEplain/DEplain-APA](https://huggingface.co/datasets/DEplain/DEplain-APA).
+In the following, we provide a dataset for DEplain-APA (following Huggingface's data cards).

 ### Table of Contents
 - [Dataset Description](#dataset-description)